NEUBIAS/training-resources/_includes/ome_zarr/ome_zarr_segmentation_zseg.md

 ```
 zseg threshold -r -m otsu -c 1 -ch 1 -n otsu-c1-ch1 --colormap viridis ome-zarr-course/data/ZARR/$USER/23052022_D3_0002_positiveCTRL.ome.zarr;
 ```
-Note that the `-c` argument has been changed.
+Note that the `-ch` argument has been changed.

 **Have a look at the segmented data**
 ```